carloscastellanos/teaching/STAR701/colloquy/colloquy.md

 **Challenge 3: Environmental Memory**

 Give an entity a simple memory.
 If the Seeker hasn't found the Beacon for 500 frames (`if (frameCount % 500 == 0)`), make its speed increase (it becomes "desperate") or its perception widen.

+## Discussion & Critique

+5. Critique & Discussion (10 mins)

+At what point did the system stop feeling like code you wrote and start feeling like a behavior you were observing?

+How did introducing a human participant (via webcam) change the dynamic?
+Did it feel like a conversation?

+How is this approach to using a camera fundamentally different from how we use it on social media?
+(It's sensing for interaction, not capturing for representation).

+How does this exercise reflect Pask's idea of a "colloquy" (a formal conversation) as opposed to just a "feedback loop"?

+Agency & Behavior: How does giving the beacon its own movement change the dynamics of the system?
+Does it feel more like a "conversation" between two entities?

+Character Design: What personality does each movement method give to the beacon?
+Is it shy, playful, erratic, or methodical?

+Interaction Design: How could the beacon's movement be influenced by the seeker's behavior or human interaction? (e.g., the beacon moves away when the seeker gets too close, or moves toward areas of light)

+Paskian Principles: Which method best reflects the principles of the *Colloquy of Mobiles*, where each entity has its own goals and behaviors that create emergent interactions?